 Last modified: 27 Feb 2018 12:54

 The demand for international commercial arbitration has increased significantly over the last 20 years.
-Empirical surveys consistently report figures that suggest around 60% of businesses prefer arbitration over other dispute resolution methods.
-This course provides students with a solid understanding of how arbitration works in principle and in practice.
-Topics covered include; arbitration agreement, arbitral jurisdiction, arbitral tribunal, challenging and enforcing awards.
-This course is taught together with the International Commercial Arbitration course.
-This course allows a greater focus on the Asia Pacific region and is particularly relevant to those who foresee themselves working in that part of the world.
+Empirical surveys conducted consistently report figures that suggest around 60% of businesses prefer arbitration over other dispute resolution methods.
+This course provides students with a solid understanding of how arbitration works both in principle and in practice.
+Topics covered include; the arbitration agreement, arbitral jurisdiction, the arbitral tribunal, challenging and enforcing awards.
+This course is taught together with International Commercial Arbitration in the Asia Pacific.

 |Session||First Sub Session||Credit Points||30 credits (15 ECTS credits)|